murat-exp/EDR-Antivirus-Bypass-to-Gain-Shell-Access/README.md

 ## Requirements

-- Windows Operating System (Tested on Windows 10)
+- Windows Operating System (Tested on Windows 11 Pro)
 - Kali Linux (For reverse shell listener)
 - Visual Studio or any C# compiler